 Passel is not a stock image website but its more of a curated site.
 The site has a list of free stock images curated from well known free stock image websites across the internet.
 All images are free to use.

 The OpenFotos-Project was founded to collect free images for almost any purpose and make the collected images easily searchable.
 OpenFotos is a community for royalty-free photos.
 No attribution is required.
 The pictures are either in the public domain (CC0-License) or under the Open-Fotos-License (OFL).

-Canva offers free stock images as well as subscription based service.
-On top of providing free stock content, Canva has also Photos Unlimited, a world-first stock photography subscription model offering unprecedented “all you can consume” access to a library of an additional tens of millions of premium stock photos, at an affordable monthly subscription.
+Canva offers free stock images as well as a subscription-based service.
+On top of providing free stock content, Canva has also Photos Unlimited, a world-first stock photography subscription model offering unprecedented “all you can consume” access to a library of additional tens of millions of premium stock photos, at an affordable monthly subscription.